happypandax/happypandax/docs/source/api.rst

 Enums
 ----------------------------------------

-Enums can both be used by the member names and values.
+Enums can be used by their member names and values interchangeably.
 Enum member names are case insensitive::

     ItemType.Gallery == 1 # true
     ItemType.Gallery == ItemType.gaLLeRy # true

 It is recommended that enum members are used by their *values* and not names.
-Enum member names may change.
-It is not likely to happen, but no promises.
+Enum member names may change sometime in the future.
+It is not likely to happen but no promises.

 .. automodule:: happypanda.interface.enums
    :members: